 Indeed, the colony of 500 people almost failed completely through drought and the laxity of the settlers, and a huge number of them died of disease and starvation in the first few years.
 It was not until severe discipline was imposed on the colonists by a new governor appointed by the Company, in 1611, that things began to improve; and the colony did not become properly viable until after 1614, when tobacco began to be grown.

 Tobacco is a crop which lends itself to being grown on large farms worked by gangs of labourers.
 These were called “plantations”.
-From this early date in colonial history the plantation system began to become established in Virginia, and then other southern colonies.
+From this early date in colonial history the plantation system (see below), based on African slavery, began to become established in Virginia, and then other southern colonies.
 An elite of wealthy plantation owners soon dominated society here.